FR

 Palabre is a CLI/TUI orchestrator for AI agents already installed on your machine.

-The goal is simple: you give a subject, Palabre orchestrates the agents, displays their responses in the terminal, then exports the full transcript with a final summary.
+The goal is simple: you give a subject, Palabre orchestrates the agents, displays their responses in the terminal, then exports a complete Markdown record.
+Debate and Ask modes can also produce a final summary.

 • debate: two agents take turns discussing a subject;